 Elephants need space – a big space.
 African savanna elephants undertake the

 longest second longest (second to the Zebra) seasonal migration on land on Earth.

 At the peak of the dry season in Africa, herds of savanna elephants embark on a journey across the desert to find water—across the Kalahari to the Okavango.
 Elephants can only go without water for three days at a time.
 However, elephants can dig with their feet, trunks and tusks to reach for water up to three feet deep in seemingly dry streambeds.

-“Elephants have a special techinque to get at fresh water in the dry season.
+“Elephants have a special technique to get at fresh water in the dry season.
 No other animal has such power.
-Using their tusks, they pile drive into the flood plain until they reach water below the surface.
-In doing so, Elephants create a lifeline for other.
-A hyena and jackel wait their turn.” — Domhnall Gleeson.
+Using their tusks, they pile drive into the floodplain until they reach water below the surface.
+In doing so, Elephants create a lifeline for others.
+A hyena and jackal wait their turn.” — Domhnall Gleeson.
 (2016) Earth's Greatest Spectacles, e/3: Okavango.
 BBC Studios Natural History Unit

 In this way, elephants create waterholes – upon which many other animals rely – to survive the dry season.